ndiego/block-visibility/readme.txt

 Since full site editing is still in the development phase, this plugin does not currently work with this new functionality.
 However, Block Visibility was designed with full site editing in mind.
 There are tons of interesting applications for visibility control and we plan to get the plugin ready for full site implementation in the coming months.

 == Changelog ==

+= 1.2.0 =
+* Add the ability to "hide on selected roles" in the Restrict by User Roles visibility control (Thanks to @edwardsh for the feature request)

 = 1.1.0 =
 * Added date and time controls for block scheduling